SEDA Cooperative Incentive Scheme South Africa

 Overview

 The Small Enterprise Development Agency (SEDA) Cooperative Incentive Scheme (CIS) is a government grant program designed to help cooperatives across multiple sectors grow and become commercially viable.
-SEDA was developed by the South African government to support micro and small businesses with both financial and non-financial assistance.
+SEDA was developed by the South African government to support micro and mid-market companies with both financial and non-financial assistance.

 Grant Amount